-Biography & Career Of Laila Ali - a week ago
+Biography & Career Of Laila Ali - 4 months ago

 Laila Amaria Ali is an American television personality and retired professional boxer who competed from 1999 to 2007.
 She is the daughter of Muhammad Ali and is the eighth of her father's nine children.

 Laila Amaria Ali was born on December 30th of 1977 in Miami Beach, Florida.
 Born to Muhammad Ali and his third wife, Veronica Porché Ali, Laila initially became a manicurist by the age of 16.
 After graduating from high school, she attended California Santa Monica College and earned a business degree.
 Before she started boxing professionally, she ran her own nail salon.

 Laila started boxing at the age of 18.
 Initially inspired by Christy Martin, she announced her intention to become a professional boxer during an interview with Diane Sawyer on an episode of "Good Morning America."
 While her father was eventually supportive of her decision, he expressed concerns about her safety early on.

 Her first professional match came in 1999 against April Fowler.
 Under normal circumstances, the bout would have generated little interested.
 However, it received considerable coverage because Laila was the daughter of Muhammad Ali.
 Laila knocked Fowler out and claimed her first victory.
 Another win came against Shadina Pennybaker with a TKO.
 Eventually, Ali had won nine matches in a row.
 The helped her generate a considerable following, with many fans calling for a match against Jacqui Frazier-Lyde, the daughter of Joe Frazier.